The Society has put together a strong team to represent it at the long-awaited Infected Blood Inquiry.

 The Society’s internal Inquiry Team is led by Debra Morgan who will co-ordinate the work across our legal advisors, policy and research and communications.
 Debra is highly experienced in patient advocacy in rare diseases, including haemophilia, supporting the delivery of safe and effective care.

-A special sub-group of the Society’s Trustees has been appointed to work on the inquiry and are reporting back regularly to the full Board.
+A special sub-group of The Society’s Trustees has been appointed to work on the Inquiry and are reporting back regularly to the full Board.

 If you have any questions about The Haemophilia Society’s involvement with the Infected Blood Inquiry or would like to contact a member of our Inquiry Team, please email us at: email@example.com